-One method Procurement leaders are using to prepare their teams for an effective 2020 and beyond is to foster solid supplier relationships that can help mitigate risk and prepare your organization for potential disruptions.
+One method Procurement leaders are using to prepare their teams for an effective 2020 and beyond is fostering and managing solid supplier relationships that can help mitigate risk and prepare your organization for potential disruptions.

 Quality supplier relationships are integral to the health and well-being of almost every organization.
 While some suppliers are absolutely integral to smooth and efficient operations (think Foxconn to Apple), others have a lot less effect on the bottom line (think Apple’s janitorial supplier).